keisukeirie/Amazon_review_helpfulness_prediction_SPARK/notes_on_tfidf_nmf_process.md

 Although it is a sparse matrix, it is pretty large to store in my memory.
 So as you can guess, the problem I am facing is that  my laptop can not handle this matrix in it's memory.

-Since I don't want to stop coding here, I am going to use top 10 words for each low instead and observed NMF results....
+Since I don't want to stop coding here, I am going to use top 10 words for each row instead and observed NMF results....

 Performance of ALS based on the # of data stored in my tfidf matrix